ducndh/wp-browser-extension/README.md

 # wp-browser-extension
-A browser extension demo to test new features and ideas for final projects
+A browser extension demo to test new features and ideas for capstone projects